-forms of cancer, lower blood pressure, improved lipoprotein profiles and enhanced insulin sensitivity.1 Furthermore, a physically active lifestyle enhances feelings of energy, well-being and quality of life.1 Physical activity is vital for recovery after cardiac disease, and there is strong evidence for reduced morbidity and mortality when cardiac rehabilitation is exercise based.^{2-5} Walking is a simple physical activity that improves cardiovascular capability.^{6-9} Activity monitors, such as step counters, are designed to monitor walking activity, and step counters have been used to observe activity and as a motivational tool to support physical activity in clinical set-tings.^{7 10-14} The cautious use of step counters in research and clinical settings has been due to the lack of evidence regarding their reliability and validity.
-In general, accuracy studies have reported counting errors in the step readings of such counters, particularly in cases of low walking speed,15-17 high body mass index18 and individuals with gait disor-ders and functional limitations.13 19 20 Step counter accuracy has often been studied in healthy adults and under controlled

-Andreasen JJ, Sørensen EE, et al. Accuracy of a step counter during treadmill and daily life walking by healthy adults and patients with cardiac disease.
-BMJ Open 2017;7:e011742. doi:10.1136/bmjopen-2016-011742
+forms of cancer, lower blood pressure, improved lipoprotein profiles and enhanced insulin sensitivity.
+Furthermore, a physically active lifestyle enhances feelings of energy, well-being and quality of life.
+Physical activity is vital for recovery after cardiac disease, and there is strong evidence for reduced morbidity and mortality when cardiac rehabilitation is exercise based.2-5 Walking is a simple physical activity that improves cardiovascular capability.6-9 Activity monitors, such as step counters, are designed to monitor walking activity, and step counters have been used to observe activity and as a motivational tool to support physical activity in clinical settings.
+7 10-14 The cautious use of step counters in research and clinical settings has been due to the lack of evidence regarding their reliability and validity.
+In general, accuracy studies have reported counting errors in the step readings of such counters, particularly in cases of low walking speed, 15-17 high body mass index and individuals with gait disorders and functional limitations.
+Step counter accuracy has often been studied in healthy adults and under conditions, for example, on a treadmill.
+15 17 20-23 However. treadmill walking is not representative of normal walking.
+The advantages of treadmill tests are the possibility of determining inaccuracies at different walking speeds, durations, cadences and distances.
+New step counters on the market are expected to count steps accurately.
+In particular, Fitbit step counters have received considerable attention.
+15 17 20 23-28 One of Fitbit's step counters the Fitbit Zip (Zip) is recommend as a valid step counter in measuring free-living physical activity in healthy adults, and Ferguson et al found high step accuracy in 24-hour real-life studies of healthy subjects.
+Furthermore, Beevi et al has shown high step error rates for the Zip at slow speeds (1-3 km/ hour).
+However, no studies have examined the step accuracy of the Zip on a treadmill at normal speed or in real-life studies of patients with cardiac disease.
+The purpose of this study was to investigate the accuracy of the Zip step counter in measuring steps taken by healthy adults during treadmill able validity for clinical purposes.
+The aim of this study was twofold: